gamers-coin/gamecredits/doc/multiwallet-qt.md

 Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the BitmarkGUI class moved over to these new classes.

-The two existing files most affected, by far, are bitmarkgui.h and bitmarkgui.cpp, as the BitmarkGUI class will require some major retrofitting.
+The two existing files most affected, by far, are gamecreditsgui.h and gamecreditsgui.cpp, as the BitmarkGUI class will require some major retrofitting.

-Only requiring some minor changes is bitmark.cpp.
+Only requiring some minor changes is gamecredits.cpp.

 Finally, two new headers and source files will have to be added to gamecredits-qt.pro.